fossasia/phimpme-android/README.md

 * Enhance contrast, hue, satur, temp, tint and sharpness of the image.

-* Crop and rotate feature from Transform section.
+* Use 'Crop and rotate' features from Transform section to get your perfect image.

-* Apply different stickers of facial, express, objects, comments, wishes, emojis, hashtag
+* Apply different stickers - facial, express, objects, comments, wishes, emojis, hashtag

-* You can also write anything on images in your handwriting.
+* Write anything on the images in your handwriting!!.

-* To fast the process, user can use the undo and redo features present in the editor.
+* Don't be afraid to experiment as you can easily go back and forth with 'redo' and 'undo'.

-* Finally, after all set, you can share the image to world using many connected social accounts.
+* Finally, after all this editing you can easily share the image to your favourite social media sites with our easy-to-use sharing feature.

-* Facebook, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp and tumblr are working fine.
+* Facebook, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp and Tumblr - You name it and we have it covered.

 ---